How to Set up a Tax Debt Repayment Plan With the IRS

 If you owe the IRS money come tax time, you have three options: pay in full immediately, create a short-term repayment plan and pay your debt in 180 days, or agree to a long-term installment plan, which must be completed within 72 months.
 Assuming you can't pay the debt in full right away, you can work with the IRS to create a plan to get you squared away over time.

 On any repayment plan, you can expect to accrue penalties and interest on the unpaid debt.
-Short-term plans are typically free to set-up, while it costs money to apply for a long-term plan.
-(As of February 2022, the cost when paying by Direct Deposit was $31 to apply online, and $107 to apply by mail, phone, or in-person.
-The cost is substantially higher if you don't agree to automated monthly payments.)
+Short-term plans are typically free to set-up, while it costs money to apply for a long-term plan (there's $31 set-up fee if you agree to pay through direct debit, and $130 set-up fee if you send your monthly payment any other way).

 Plans are contingent on participants making timely payments each month, and you may have your agreement terminated (with the remaining balance due immediately) if you don't make your required payments.